b3nk4n/bomb-game/README.md

 Thanks to Infraction for allowing us to use this his song in this non-commercial game.
 The song is free of copyright and available [here](https://infractionroyaltyfreemusic.bandcamp.com/track/infraction-aim-to-head-falling-no-copyright-cyberpunk-music).

+## Technical Setup

+Use Java 11 to build and run the project.

+### Troubleshooting

+### Desktop run configuration

+On MacOS, the VM argument `-XstartOnFirstThread` is required to launch the project on desktop.
+Setting this flag is already defined the in the `desktop:run` Gradle task.
+However, if you simply run the main method of the `DesktopLaumcher` class, the auto-created IntelliJ run configuration does not actually use that Gradle task.
+Instead, simply create this run configuration yourself:

+1. Select _Edit configurations..._
+2. Add a new _Gradle_ configuration
+3. Use `desktop:run` as the command to _Run_

+While this might only be strictly necessary for MacOS, it does not harm to do that for any platform, to ensure the proper Gradle task to run the desktop project is used.

 ## License

 This work is published under [MIT][mit] License.